Program Overview for Fall 2018

 GA 1200 is an interdisciplinary graduate course on the theory and practice of university teaching.
 The course will appear on the student's transcript and will be graded on a pass/fail basis, however, it will carry zero credit towards their degree.
 Students will be charged no fee to attend if selected.
 Enrollment will be done through an application process and is limited to approximately 20 students.
-The course will be facilitated by Dr. Marla Wolf, and is scheduled for Tuesday’s from 3:30 - 5:30 pm from September 26th to December 5th (see calendar for details).
+The course will be facilitated by Dr. Marla Wolf, and is scheduled for Tuesdays from 3:30pm to 5:30 pm from September 25th to December 4th (see below calendar for details).

-1. to familiarize students with background research and theory relevant to university teaching, and
+1. to familiarize students with background theory relevant to university teaching, and

 2. to provide the opportunity for practice and feedback on basic teaching skills

-Students are expected to actively participate in class meetings through discussions and other learning activities and through their involvement in a mandatory Microteaching session
+Students are expected to actively participate in class meetings through discussions and other learning activities as well as through their involvement in a mandatory Microteaching session.

 This course is specifically designed for students looking towards a career in higher education.
 Please note that this course does not provide New York State Teaching Certification.